noahc3/Homebrew-Guide/gettingstarted/sdsetup.rst

 ........

 .. important::
     You are technically done!
-At this point, you can use the Hekate payload provided in your download with your payload sender to launch into Atmosphere or ReiNX CFW.
+At this point, you can use the Hekate payload provided in your download with your payload sender to launch into Atmosphere.

     The next section includes important information about safety precautions you should take.